 That means lower costs and better experiences, respectively.
 It’s a customer’s dream.

 To do it right, learn from the masters.
-Here are the 6 direct to consumer brands we think exemplify the D2C business model and make the most out of their DTC marketing.
+Here are the 6 direct to consumer brands we think exemplify the direct to consumer business model and make the most out of their DTC marketing and DTC advertising.

 What makes these D2C brands so valuable?
 What problems does their adoption of the D2C model solve?
 Are they following or establishing direct to consumer trends?
 Exploring those answers will help you determine what problems your D2C adoption will solve in your industry.

 Let’s get to it.